Don’t worry about it

 Pentecostals_Praising

-The next morning I learned that the fan was missing from the dining hall.
-No one seemed to know how it got to Patty’s room.
-Word spread, and there was soon an inquisition.
-I would be their number one suspect in the “Case of the Missing Dining Hall Fan”, despite knowing nothing about it.
-The fan was promptly returned to the dining hall where it belonged.
+The next morning, I learned that the fan had gone missing from the dining hall, and no one seemed to know how it ended up in Patty’s room.
+Word spread quickly, and before long, there was an inquisition.
+I, for some reason, was their number one suspect in the “Case of the Missing Dining Hall Fan”, despite knowing nothing about it.

 Copyright 2015 by Bill Hutzel